leizheng8686/Messaging-System/README!!!!!.md

 Environment: Visual Studio 2015

 How to compile:
-in option of debug,  start source server support at debug option and click microsoft Symbol Server.
+1.In option of debug,  start source server support at debug option and click microsoft Symbol Server.
 Then debug with local Windows Compiler.
 Then debuger will load all pdb files needed.

+2.Replace the afxwin.h and afx.h in your VC include library, because we have modified them for some reasom.
+But if you do not replace them , you may have errs.
+But something interesting is that MAYBE there are msome errs although you replace these two head file due to different computers.
+The solution is to delete the unknown identifier as it say.

 Authors:
 Shengkai Yu,Yunlin Zeng,Lei Zheng